 Strategic Plan 2018-2021

-Council has been very busy over the last year reviewing the Society’s activities, membership and governance.
-Following a wide-ranging discussion at Council in February 2018 regarding the formulation of a strategic plan for the Society, a small working group developed a detailed document that addressed our mission, purpose and aims, assessed our strengths and weaknesses, explored key challenges and opportunities, and formulated a list of priorities for action.
-Council discussed this detailed text at its meeting in May 2018 and further minor changes made as a result.
+Council has been very busy over the last three years reviewing the Society’s activities, membership and governance.
+Following a wide-ranging discussion at Council in February 2018 regarding the formulation of a strategic plan for the Society, a working group developed a detailed document that addressed our mission, purpose and aims, assessed our strengths and weaknesses, explored key challenges and opportunities, and formulated a list of priorities for action.
+Council discussed this detailed text at its meeting in May 2018 and further minor changes resulted in a Strategic Statement – a precis of the detailed document – which was agreed by Council in September 2018.
+This was made available to member on the Society’s website https://shnh.org.uk/strategic-plan-2018-2021/ and featured in the Newsletter (NL 115, January 2019), with a call for comments from the membership.

 SHNH Strategic Plan 2018–2021